-Prior to joining the Blue Jackets, Berry created The Hockey Academy in Grand Forks, which focuses on developing and training youth hockey players within Grand Forks and surrounding areas.
-During this time (2008-10), he doubled as a part-time scout with the NHL’s Vancouver Canucks.
+Before returning to UND prior to the 2012-13 season, Berry spent two years (2010-12) as an assistant coach with the NHL’s Columbus Blue Jackets.
+Prior to that, Berry founded The Hockey Academy in Grand Forks, which focuses on developing and training youth hockey players within Grand Forks and surrounding areas.
+During that time (2008-10), he doubled as a part-time scout with the NHL’s Vancouver Canucks.

 A second-round draft pick (29th overall) of the Winnipeg Jets in 1983, Berry went on to play in 241 NHL games over eight years, including stints with Winnipeg, Minnesota and Dallas.
-His professional playing career also included stops in the Swedish Elite League and the International Hockey League.
+His professional playing career also included stops in the Swedish Elite League and the International Hockey League (IHL).
 While with the IHL’s Michigan K-Wings, Berry was a three-time IHL All-Star and was named the K-Wings’ Defenseman of the Year three times.

 A native of Bashaw, Alberta, Berry’s family includes his wife, Suzanne, daughters, Brianna and Brooke, and son, Bauer.